ilyasergey/YSC2229/_sources/week-02a_arrays.rst.txt

       | a::l -> if n = 0 then a else walk l (n-1)
     in walk l n

-Arrays are similar and complementary to lists.
+Arrays are similar but also complementary to lists.
 They also encode data structured in a sequence, but allow immediate access to their elements, referred to by an *index* (i.e., position in an array).
-At the low-level, arrays are implemented by means of *fixed offsets*, and take ful advantage of the random-access memory (RAM), implemented by the modern compute architectures, allowing one to access a location with a known address almost immediately.
+At the low-level, arrays are implemented by means of *fixed offsets*, and take the full advantage of the random-access memory (RAM), implemented by the modern computer architectures and allowing one to access a location with a known address almost immediately.

-The price to pay for that is the inability to change the size of an array dynamically.
+The price to pay for the instant access is the inability to change the size of an array dynamically.
 In essence, once array is created, it "reserves" a fixed sequence of memory locations in RAM.
 Indeed, since more data can be allocated after the array, it is not easy to allow for its future growth.
 Therefore, the only way to extend (or shrink) and array is to allocate a new array of the necessary size.

 In OCaml, arrays with all known elements can be created sugin the following syntax::